h10y/book/book-source/README.md

         include_graphics("images/part-01/hosting-cycle.png")
         ```

-Important: do not use _ in ref names because it is spacial in latex.
+Important: do not use _ in ref names because it is special in Latex.
 See <https://bookdown.org/yihui/bookdown/figures.html>.

 When adding code chunks, use tripletick and the language name, otherwise there will be no code chunk background in the PDF.